DFreds/lib-dfreds-ui-extender/README.md

     <b>Lib: DFreds UI Extender</b> is a FoundryVTT module library that adds easy ways to extend the base Foundry UI.
 </p>

-## Note

-This library is still in beta, and will expand and change as it progresses.
-Please submit any feature requests on Github or on the Discord!

 ## Usage

 To use this in your own module, you can do any of the following: